OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/arch-to-dev.md

 ![Sync field data algorithm](images/sync-field-data-algorithm.png)

-1. Set a logic timeout (10 minutes) and get the possible stored progress of a previous timer to continue processing.
+1. Set a logic timeout (10 minutes).
+The **GetSyncFieldCurrPages** aggregate gets the possible stored progress of a previous timer to continue processing.
 This scenario is to follow best practices when designing timers (never times out, doesn’t repeat work, ensures completeness, ensures data integrity);

 1. This **if** logic guarantees the start and recursion of the sync flow in case that you still have data to sync to your local cache;